fhightower/ioc-finder/README.md

                                   from email addresses
   --no_cidr_address_parsing       Using this flag will not parse IP addresses
                                   from CIDR ranges
+  --no_xmpp_addr_domain_parsing   Using this flag will not parse domain names
+                                  from XMPP addresses
   --help                          Show this message and exit.
 ```